Cuncolim Revolt

-The Cuncolim Massacre or Cuncolim Revolt was an incident that involved the massacre and mutilation of Jesuit priests and civilians by Hindu chieftains in the Portuguese Goa village of Cuncolim on 15 July 1583.
-The five priests along with one Portuguese civilian and 14 Goan Catholics were killed in the incident.
+The Cuncolim Revolt or Cuncolim Massacre (Os Mártires de Cuncolim) was a massacre that occurred on 15 July 1583, when Hindu chieftains in Cuncolim, Portuguese Goa, murdered and mutilated Jesuit priests and civilians.
+Five priests, one Portuguese civilian, and fourteen Goan Catholics were killed in the incident.
 The local Portuguese garrison retaliated by executing the village chieftains involved, and destroying the economic infrastructure of Cuncolim.